asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 * **Random wishes and feature requests with no patch:** (I want Asterisk to support <insert obscure protocol or gadget>, but I don't know how to code!)
 See the [How to request a feature section](#how-to-request-a-feature-or-improvement) for more information on requesting a feature.
 * **Business development requests** (I will pay you to make Asterisk support fancy unicorn protocol!)
-Please head to the asterisk-biz mailing list at <http://lists.digium.com>.
+Please head to the Commercial category at <https://community.asterisk.org/>.
 If what you want is a specific feature or bug fixed, you may want to consider [requesting a bug bounty](/Development/Asterisk-Bug-Bounties).
 * and...